top of page

 The empirical status of implicit emotion regulation in mood and anxiety disorders: A meta-analytic review.

-This review article of clinical studies investigates implicit emotion regulation in mood and anxiety disorders along with healthy controls.
-Maladaptive implicit emotion regulation was reported in mood and anxiety disorders.
-Implicit emotion regulation should be considered a transdiagnostic characteristic.
-Clinical interventions should address implicit as well as explicit strategies.
+This meta-analysis of clinical studies investigates implicit emotion regulation in mood and anxiety disorder populations along with healthy controls.
+The findings report that individuals with mood and anxiety disorders exhibit maladaptive implicit emotion regulation behaviours.
+As such, maladaptive implicit emotion regulation should be considered a transdiagnostic characteristic of mental health and clinical interventions should address implicit as well as explicit strategies.

 Dalton, S. D. P., Cooper, H., Jennings, B., & Cheeta, S. (2025).
 The empirical status of implicit emotion regulation in mood and anxiety disorders: A meta-analytic review.
 Journal of Affective Disorders, 380, 256-269. https://doi.org/10.1016/j.jad.2025.03.118